Introduction to collections care

 - Develop strategies for managing collections

-- Create sustainable strategies encompassing all areas of management
+- Create sustainable strategies which encompasses all areas of collections care management

 - Understand the legal environment of museum collections